Winter Classes Begin Monday, Jan. 8

-Classes are being held online and on campus.
-Student services are also available online and in person.
+Classes are being held on campus and online.
+Student services are also available in person and online.
 Check the Quarter Guide and How to Reach Student Services for the latest updates, contact information and hours.

-- If you are planning to add a class, you must email the instructor to request an Add Code.
-(Walk-in adds are not allowed.)
+- If you are planning to add a class, you should attend the first class meeting – or email the instructor – to ask for an Add Code if space is available.
 See below for more about adding classes.

-- Check the class listings and click on the course titles to read the footnotes for each class you are taking – or any class you are considering – to learn whether it has meetings scheduled for certain times.
+- Check the class listings and click on the course titles to read the footnotes for each class you are taking – or any class you are considering – to learn whether the class will have regularly scheduled meeting times and whether it will be taught on campus or online – or as a hybrid class that includes both on-campus and online instruction.

 - Review the Academic Calendar for important dates and deadlines.

-- Student parking fees are waived for spring quarter and through the 2023-24 academic year!
+- Student parking fees are waived for the 2023-24 academic year!

 Find more information below, including